MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help-and-support.md

 ### <a name="partner"></a>Get set up as a partner

 If you are not already a Microsoft partner, your company must get set up, and so must you as an employee.
-For more information, see [Take prospects and customers online](deployment/Deployment.md#take-prospects-and-customers-online).
+For more information, see [Get Started as a Reseller of Business Central Online](administration/get-started-online.md) and [Get Started with Building Apps](developer/readiness/readiness-get-started.md).

 <!--### <a name="ready2go"></a>Get started with the "Ready to Go" program